FACTBOX-What will be in Obama's final budget proposal?

 CANCER RESEARCH

-Vice President Joe Biden is marshaling resources for a "moonshot" effort to find new cancer treatments, an area that might yield some rare bipartisan support.
+Vice President Joe Biden is marshaling public and private resources for a "moonshot" effort to find new cancer treatments, a rare area that might yield some bipartisan support.

 POVERTY

-Obama wants to expand the earned income tax credit (EITC) to low-income workers without children, an idea that has been supported in the past by Republican Speaker Paul Ryan.
+Obama wants to expand the earned income tax cut (EITC) to low-income workers without children, an idea that has been supported by Republican Speaker Paul Ryan.

 Other proposals include $12 billion over 10 years to supplement food stamps for poor families when school meal programs are closed in the summer, $2 billion in emergency aid for families in crisis, a combined $328 million in education and housing grants to poor neighborhoods, and a $15 million pilot program to help poor families move to better neighborhoods.